pablackhawk/liri-node-app/README.md

 2. Navigate to where you would like to create the app

-3. Clone the repo using
+3. Clone the repo using:

 `git clone https://github.com/pablackhawk/liri-node-app.git`

-4. Navigate to the repo using
+4. Navigate to the repo using:

 `cd liri-node-app`

-5. Install required node packages with
+5. Install required node packages with:

 `npm install`

-6. Start the application with
+6. Start the application with:

 `npm start`

 7. Follow the prompts!

-8. If you want to run the app again, re-enter
+8. If you want to run the app again, re-enter:

 `npm start`